chtenb/chtenb.github.io/blog/lush.md

 An invocation receives its environment variables as a copy of its parent's, possibly with invocation-specific modifications.
 An invocation receives its standard file descriptors as a copy of its parent's, possibly with invocation-specific redirections.

-The *scope* of an invocation is the set of available programs to be called.
-This does not include running a program explicitly via it's absolute path (which is considered a filesystem interaction, and thus a side effect).
-Invocations inherit scopes automatically from the parent invocation, in the same manner as the environment.

 The *variables* of an invocation are the environment variables inherited from the parent invocation.
 The scope and variables together form the *environment* of the invocation.

+The *scope* of an invocation (also called *dynamic scope*) is the set of available programs to be called and files to be accessed, mainly defined by the $PATH variable and the current working directory.
+This definition does not include running a program or accessing a file explicitly via it's absolute path (which is considered a filesystem interaction, and thus a side effect).
+Invocations inherit scopes automatically from the parent invocation, because $PATH is a variable and the CWD is inherited too.

 The *exit code* of an invocation is a byte that indicates how the execution went.
 A exit code of 0 signals an uneventful execution, while any other values have program specific meanings and usually indicate something went wrong.